 Midwifery care during your labor and birth:

 After you give birth, I carefully assess you and your baby to make sure you’re both doing well.
-I usually stay at least 4 hours after you birth, but don’t worry - I won’t need to be entertained; this is usually when I sit in the kitchen & enjoy a cup of tea while catching up on charting and checking in with you every once in a while!
+I usually stay at least 3-4 hours after your birth, but don’t worry - I won’t need to be entertained; this is usually when I sit in the kitchen & enjoy a cup of tea while catching up on charting and checking in with you every once in a while!
 I also do a complete newborn exam during this time.
-Once I tuck you and your baby in, I make sure you have my contact info handy before I leave so you can call if questions come up.
+Before I leave, I make sure you have my contact info handy so you can call if questions come up.